muhammadyaseen/kubeflow-on-linode/kubeflow-pipelines-on-linode.md

 python minio-census-pipeline.py
 ```

-This will generate a file called `.yaml` in you working directory.
+This will generate a file called `minio-census-pipeline.yaml` in your working directory.
 You will have to upload this file - which contains the Pipeline specification - to Kubeflow.

 ### Upload, Create, and Run the Pipeline

 To do this, navigate to the Pipelines tab in Kubeflow Pipelines UI e.g. `http://localhost:8080/#/pipelines` and click 'Upload Pipeline'.
-Choose the compiled pipeline file e.g. `.yaml`, give it a name and click 'Create'.
+Choose the compiled pipeline file e.g. `minio-census-pipeline.yaml`, give it a name and click 'Create'.

 ![pipeline run params](images/create-pipeline-1.png)